Voltron III Mini-Lion

 So what the heck is this thing?
 A rare Canadian release?
 An unreleased sample item?

 While I'm not sure of the exact nature of this specific item, we can at least say where it originates.
 It is a repackaged version of the Victora Golion originally released in 1981.
-But this version not only has no wings on the back, the colors of the arms and legs have been swapped.
+However the colors on the limbs were swapped.
 Could this, combined with the lead paint scare at the time, be the reason for it's scarcity?
 Perhaps the error was noticed, production halted and never resumed due to the paint issues?
 Pure speculation on my part, but whatever the reason, this doesn't seem to be something that many people are aware of.
 Have YOU seen this before?

 |Posted 3 November, 2012 - 16:04 by NekroDave|